AllenWLynch/lisa/README.md

 ### Dataset Installation Issues

-If you successfully install lisa, then the program fails while downloading data, follow these [manual dataset installation instructions.](docs/troubleshooting.md)
+If you successfully install lisa but the program fails while downloading data, follow these [manual dataset installation instructions.](docs/troubleshooting.md)

 ## Usage